lapanti/ts-react-boilerplate/docs/COMPONENTS.md

 ```typescript
 import Todo from '../common/Todo';
 ```
-which imports our `Todo`-class using a relative path (*the compiler will look for the file relative to the current file*) and the second property in our [interface](https://www.typescriptlang.org/docs/handbook/interfaces.html)
+which imports our `Todo`-class using a relative path (*the compiler will look for the file relative to the current file*) and the second property in our `interface`
 ```typescript
     setDone(i: number);
 ```
-which defines a function called `setDone` that takes one argument, which is a [number](https://www.typescriptlang.org/docs/handbook/basic-types.html).
+which defines a function called `setDone` that takes one argument, which is a `number`.

 ### <a name="loader">Loader</a>